n0rdy/n0rdy-blog/content/posts/20231214/go-concurrency-with-for-and-select.md

 ### Back to the post office

-Our good old friend postman Ben has just received a call from his manager, Triss.
+Our good old friend postman Bob has just received a call from his manager, Triss.
 She has a new business idea that should increase customer satisfaction - install a phone so the customers can call it when they have questions.
 This means that Ben will have a new responsibility on top of handling the parcels that clients bring.
 This is the new setup:

 ![image](/images/drawings/20231214-0001.png "A new post office setup with a phone")

-Hmm...it means that Ben needs to handle 2 tasks instead of 1 from now on.
+Hmm...it means that Bob needs to handle 2 tasks instead of 1 from now on.
 But what is he supposed to do once there are both customers and a phone call?
 Well, he is free to choose which one to handle - "We have a lot of freedom at work," as Triss likes to say.

 But how should we represent the phone with the code?
 It wouldn't be surprising that you already know the answer - another channel.